MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 | Hours per week | 40 |
 | Days per month | 20 |

 These duration conversions can be edited at the project level to support users in regions where work hours are defined differently than these default durations.
+Zero is not a valid quantity for hours or days.

 > [!NOTE]
 > These durations (whether default or customized) are used to convert to hours only when effort on a task is defined.